 A canker sore is a small ulcer inside the mouth.
 It may be white or gray with red edges.
 Canker sores usually develop on the soft parts of the mouth, such as the tongue, the insides of the cheeks, and just inside the lips.
 They can appear alone or in a cluster.

 Canker sores are not contagious and usually heal without treatment in 7–10 days.

 In this article, we discuss nine tried and tested ways to help soothe canker sores.

-Canker sores should heal on their own, but there are ways to relieve pain, speed up healing, and prevent infection.
-These include:
+Canker sores should heal without treatment.
+However, there are ways to relieve pain, speed up healing, and prevent infection.

-Applying topical, over-the-counter medication, usually in the form of a gel or paste, directly to the canker sore.
-This prevents the ulcer from being irritated by spicy or acidic food, or by being touched.
+A person can apply OTC medication directly to the canker sore, usually in the form of a gel or a paste.
+This prevents the ulcer from irritation caused by spicy or acidic food, as well as by touching.

-Special patches or bandages can be placed over the canker sore.
-These are designed to stick to the inside of the mouth and will protect the ulcer from irritation.
+A person can also place specialized patches or bandages over the canker sore.
+These stick to the inside of the mouth and protect the ulcer from irritation.

 2. Using a mouth rinse

-Rinsing the mouth with an over-the-counter rinse to clean the area and provide relief from pain or discomfort.
+Rinsing the mouth with an OTC rinse can help a person keep the area clean and provide relief from pain or discomfort.

-A person should choose a mouth rinse that has antiseptic properties to prevent infection and to numb the inside of the mouth.
+A person should choose a mouth rinse with antiseptic properties.
+This can help prevent infection and numb painful sensations inside of the mouth.